A Chicken Run to Minnesota and (hopefully) Cooler Weather…

 The start of the drive was soon delayed by construction.
 An old northern states trucker once told me “There are two seasons; snow season and construction season.”
 I believe he was right.
 This was a detour that took all the interstate traffic through a portion of town.
 It was a mess, but in time we were all back on the interstate.

-This neat and tidy RV park is near Deer Lodge, Montana.
+The neat and tidy Indian Creek Campground is near Deer Lodge, Montana.
 They permitted RVers just passing through to dump their tanks for only $5 which is half price these days.
 It was a lovely RV park and I’d like to spend a month each summer there.
 Now to convince my dear Wifey to go along…

 The day’s drive was a gorgeous tour of Montana.
 I shot photos ’til I about exhausted the camera batteries.
 Then, as I often do, that evening I had to delete half of them as I simply couldn’t post them all.